3mr-5aled/As-Salam-College/README.md

-# EL-Salam-Collage
+# EL-Salam-College

-This is a project for school (EL-Salam Collage) in Egypt
+This is a project for school (EL-Salam College) in Egypt